hashicorp/vault/website/source/docs/concepts/policies.html.md

 ```

 This creates an authentication mapping to the policy such that, when the user
-authenticates successful to Vault, they will be given a token which has the list
+authenticates successfully to Vault, they will be given a token which has the list
 of policies attached.

 The user wishing to authenticate would run